kalmanolah/925r/README.md

 running OpenLDAP and ninetofiver at `http://127.0.0.1:8888`.
 You may need to install docker and docker-compose first.

+Note: Running this application using Docker should only be done when developing locally, if at all.

 ```bash
 docker-compose -f ./scripts/docker/docker-compose.yml up
 ```